-ENI and Naturgy's Damietta gas plant deal with Egypt falls through
+Eni and Naturgy's Damietta gas plant deal with Egypt falls through

-MADRID, April 23 (Reuters) - A deal struck between Spanish gas firm Naturgy NTGY.MC, Italy's ENI ENI.MI and the Egyptian government to resolve a series of disputes over a shuttered gas plant in northern Egypt has fallen through, Naturgy said on Thursday.
+MADRID, April 23 (Reuters) - A deal struck between Spanish gas firm Naturgy Energy Group NTGY.MC, Italy's Eni ENI.MI and the Egyptian government to resolve a series of disputes over a shuttered gas plant in northern Egypt has fallen through, Naturgy said on Thursday.

 The agreement had been due to end Naturgy's business interests in Egypt and dissolve a joint venture between Naturgy and Eni, while Eni and state-owned Egyptian firms would have increased their holdings in the Damietta plant.